-Nick and Mick dish out plenty of jokes with their seasickness tablets as we head out to the wild Southern Ocean off the coast of Tasmania.
-We're in a place best known for its homegrown artisan produce, but we're forgoing Bruny Island's honey, oysters and fudge and instead experiencing thrilling tight turns on board a fast but not furious eco-cruising vessel.
+Nick and Mick dish out plenty of jokes with their seasickness tablets as we head out to the wild Southern Ocean off the south-east coast of Tasmania.
+We're in a place best known for its homegrown artisan produce, but we're forgoing Bruny Island's honey, oysters and cheese and instead experiencing thrilling tight turns on board a fast but not furious eco-cruising vessel.

 It's the wildlife my children, Georgie, 10, and Henry, 13, and I have come to admire, and as we circle seaweed-encrusted rocks, black-backed shags look at us curiously - a boatload of passengers clicking off shots with our cameras.

 We power into caves, some with calm turquoise water, others with blowholes that shoot out high puffs of water — each reminding us of the power and beauty of nature.

 We're part of a convoy of Pennicott Wilderness Journeys boats and their skippers banter with each other over the radios: "Go a bit closer, get them soaked — go on, Andrew, give it to them," operations manager Mick urges the skipper on the boat nearest us.